indrz/indrz-be/docs/api/readme.md

 replace {MapName}  with the name of the map you want to add

-To get a list of all available map names use our API call
+## Get a list of available maps and coresponding names

-    /api/v1/list-map-names
+    /api/v1/map/list

 ## Indoor Direction API